 Households in the UK are facing increases in the cost of living, due to a combination of rising inflation, energy bill increases, and National Insurance rises.
-Increases in prices are being further exacerbated by the war in Ukraine.
+Increases in prices are being further exacerbated by international events such as the war in Ukraine.

 Community Support - Local charities, groups, and partners